 Kismet New York is the westernmost settlement on Fire Island, the 30 some mile long barrier Island off the Southern Coast of Long Island New York.
-Kismet has been lived in for hundreds of years, first by the Natives of the region and then later the Dutch and for over a hundred Years Kismet has also existed as a set of settlements on the Western Part of the Island.
+Kismet has been lived in for hundreds of years, first by the Natives of the region and then later the Dutch and for over a hundred Years Kismet, Fire Island has also existed as a set of settlements on the Western Part of the Island.

 Of note: much of the Island is also managed by the National Park Service as the Fire Island National Seashore.